awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

-# Step 2: Configure Your Source Content to Deploy to the Amazon Linux or Red Hat Enterprise Linux Amazon EC2 Instance<a name="tutorials-wordpress-configure-content"></a>
+# Step 2: Configure Your Source Content to Be Deployed to the Amazon Linux or Red Hat Enterprise Linux Amazon EC2 Instance<a name="tutorials-wordpress-configure-content"></a>

 Now it's time to configure your application's source content so you have something to deploy to the instance\.